Fondson/fruity-duck/README.md

 # Features

 - uses [sw-precache](https://github.com/GoogleChrome/sw-precache) to cache files for offline play
-- uses a [web manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) to specify app properties
+- uses a [web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) to specify app properties
 - contains features of a [progessive web app](https://developers.google.com/web/progressive-web-apps/)
   - you can treat Fruity Duck as a regular mobile app, try adding it to your home screen!